Jobs at the Math Learning Center

-The Front Desk Assistant position is generally only given to students with work study awards through the financial aid office.
-If you are a work study student who is interested in this position, please contact the Director, Rosalie Tepper to schedule an interview.
+The Front Desk Assistant position is generally only given to students with Work Study awards through the financial aid office.
+If you have a Work Study award and are interested in this position, please contact the Director, Rosalie Tepper to schedule an interview.

 You must have the following items before you can be hired:

-If your application indicates that you are qualified for the position, then the Director will contact you to schedule an interview when the MLC is in need of an additional Learning Assistant.
-The interview will consist of an assessment of your mathematics skills at a range of levels, and a "mock tutoring" session in which the Director will act as a student and you will provide assistance on several math questions.
+If your application indicates that you are qualified for the position and the MLC is hiring new Learning Assistants, the Director will contact you to schedule an interview.
+The interview will include a set of math problems at a range of levels for you to solve on paper, and a "mock tutoring" session in which the Director will act as a student who needs math help and you will provide assistance on several math questions.

 Volunteer Learning Assistants

-Some Learning Assistants are also volunteers.
+Some Learning Assistants are volunteers.
 You can volunteer in the Math Learning Center for as little as one hour per week, and it does not require authorization to work in the United States.
+Volunteers should have completed MATH&141 (Precalculus I), MATH 111 (Elements of Precalculus), or a higher-level mathematics course.
 If you are interested in volunteering, please email the Director, Rosalie Tepper.